 Get up to the sound of the noisiest birds ever at 6:38am.
 Try and sleep till 7:30 for breakfast.
 Wrestle with the Czechs for fruit in the breakfast line, and dig in to an amazing feast of fruit, Juice, eggs, sugar toast and banana wrapped deliciousness.

 Time to go paddle.
 First we have to drive down and crazy little road to the river.
 9min in the jeep, 15-20 in the car.
 The pics don't really do it justice.
-Then we get to paddle.
-The course is about a 5min paddle downstream.
-We have roughly 30 gates and it is possible to do fulls, loops etc. The river level fluctuates little (Except yesterday due to the El Norte that blew in and raised it by 1.5meters!).
-If you've seen Paul's waterfall video on facebook you'll know how high it got.

 The biggest nuisance is the bugs.
 Liberal application of bug spray does work though.
 Lina managed a week here without a single bite!
 Forget to apply and your legs will look like Grahams.
 Paul has a great solution, his skiing tights!?